Global deal reached to limit powerful greenhouse gases

-The talks on hydrofluorocarbons, or HFCs, have been called the first test of global will since the historic Paris Agreement to cut carbon emissions was reached last year.
+The talks on hydrofluorocarbons, or HFCs, were called the first test of global will since the historic Paris Agreement to cut carbon emissions was reached last year.
 HFCs are described as the world's fastest-growing climate pollutant and are used in air conditioners and refrigerators.

-The agreement announced Saturday morning, after all-night negotiations, caps and reduces the use of HFCs in a gradual process beginning in 2019 with action by developed countries including the United States, the world's second worst polluter.
-More than 100 developing countries, including China, the world's top carbon emitter, will start taking action in 2024.
+The agreement announced Saturday morning, after all-night negotiations, caps and reduces the use of HFCs in a gradual process beginning by 2019 with action by developed countries including the United States, the world's second-worst polluter.
+More than 100 developing countries, including China, the world's top carbon emitter, will start taking action by 2024, when HFC consumption levels should peak.

 Environmental groups had hoped that the deal could reduce global warming by a half-degree Celsius by the end of this century.
 This agreement gets about 90 percent of the way there, said Durwood Zaelke, president of the Institute for Governance and Sustainable Development.